Don’t make the same newbie mistakes the author has.

 #1 – Clueless and tool-less.
 I have never felt more hopeless touring than when I’ve been stuck along the road miles, or even days, from the nearest bicycle repair shop, with a breakdown that I couldn’t repair.
 However, I’ve learned that with a little planning, training, a bicycle multi-tool, and just a few spare parts, I could overcome most mechanical difficulties myself.
 One of my favorite sites to help you learn how to make bike repairs and the tools you will need is http://www.parktool.com/blog/repair-help .

 #2 – Not able to fix a flat tire.
 The most likely and frequent cycling breakdown is a flat tire.
 Repairing a flat tire is a skill all cyclists must have.
 Fortunately, a flat tire is one of the easiest repairs to make with lots of help available to show you how.
-One site that offers several guides to fixing a flat is https://www.bicycling.com/video/how-fix-flat-tire-road-bike .
+One site that offers several guides to bicyle repairs is Park Tool Company check out How to Fix a Flat Tire on a Bicycle on YouTube.
 On long tours I carry a couple extra tubes.
 An extra tube comes in handy when it is too dark to patch a small hole in a tube or when it is raining and I just want to get rolling again as quickly as possible.

 Fortunately, many flats can be avoided simply be inspecting your tires regularly.
 Small slivers of glass and other sharp objects can become embedded in a tire but take miles of riding before they are driven far enough to puncture a tube.
 By taking the time to inspect your tires and removing embedded objects before they puncture your tube, you will save time by eliminating the need to patch the tube later.